simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 SQLite has worked well as a SIOT store.
 There are a few things we would like to
 improve:

-- history is not synchronized
+- synchronization of history
-  - currently, if a devices or server is offline, only the latest state is transferred when connected.
-We would like all history that has accumulated when offline to be transferred.
+  - currently, if a device or server is offline, only the latest state is transferred when connected.
+We would like all history that has accumulated when offline to be transferred once reconnected.
-- we want history at edge as well as cloud
+- we want history at the edge as well as cloud
   - this allows us to use history at the edge to run more advanced algorithms like AI
 - we currently have to re-compute hashes all the way to the root node anytime something changes